python/typing/docs/spec/namedtuples.rst

         y: int
         units: str = "meters"

-Regardless of whether the class syntax or function syntax is used to define a named tuple, type checkers should synthesize a ``__new__`` method based on the named tuple fields.
+Regardless of whether the class syntax or factory function call is used to define a named tuple, type checkers should synthesize a ``__new__`` method based on the named tuple fields.
 This mirrors the runtime behavior.
 In the example above, the synthesized ``__new__`` method would look like the following::